samuel-bohman/my-personal-website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Computer and Systems Sciences" institution = "Stockholm University" year = 2018
+  course = "Ph.D. in Computer and Systems Sciences" institution = "Stockholm University" year = 2019

 [[education.courses]]
-  course = "MSc in Decision, Risk, and Policy Analysis" institution = "Stockholm University" year = 2009
+  course = "M.S. in Decision Support and Risk Analysis" institution = "Stockholm University" year = 2009

 [[education.courses]]
-  course = "BSc in Economic History, Economics, and Statistics" institution = "Stockholm University" year = 2007
+  course = "B.S. in Economic History with minors in Economics, Statistics, and Psychology" institution = "Stockholm University" year = 2007